jsautret/genapid/examples/github/README.md

 [Setup a
 webhook](https://docs.github.com/en/developers/webhooks-and-events/creating-webhooks)
-for your repository with the following parameters:
+for each of your repositories with the following parameters:

 * **Payload URL**: URL that point to your genapid instance, with `/github` as path.
 * **Content type**: application/json